I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtsharedprimaryunlocknotification.md

 <p>This function might also return other NTSTATUS values.</p>

 ## -remarks
-<p>The OpenGL ICD calls the <b>D3DKMTSharedPrimaryUnLockNotification</b> function to inform the operating system that an application just unlocked the GDI shared primary surface that exists on the graphics adapter and video present source that the <b>AdapterLuid</b> and <b>VidPnSourceId</b> members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548344">D3DKMT_SHAREDPRIMARYUNLOCKNOTIFICATION</a> structure specify.
-The OpenGL ICD should call <b>D3DKMTSharedPrimaryUnLockNotification</b> after it calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547233">D3DKMTUnlock</a> function to unlock the GDI shared primary surface.</p>

-<p>The OpenGL ICD calls the <b>D3DKMTSharedPrimaryUnLockNotification</b> function to inform the operating system that an application just unlocked the GDI shared primary surface that exists on the graphics adapter and video present source that the <b>AdapterLuid</b> and <b>VidPnSourceId</b> members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548344">D3DKMT_SHAREDPRIMARYUNLOCKNOTIFICATION</a> structure specify.
-The OpenGL ICD should call <b>D3DKMTSharedPrimaryUnLockNotification</b> after it calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547233">D3DKMTUnlock</a> function to unlock the GDI shared primary surface.</p>
+<p>The OpenGL ICD calls the <b>D3DKMTSharedPrimaryUnLockNotification</b> function to inform the operating system that an application just unlocked the GDI shared primary surface that exists on the graphics adapter and video present source that the <b>AdapterLuid</b> and <b>VidPnSourceId</b> members of the <a href="..\d3dkmthk\ns-d3dkmthk--d3dkmt-sharedprimaryunlocknotification.md">D3DKMT_SHAREDPRIMARYUNLOCKNOTIFICATION</a> structure specify.
+The OpenGL ICD should call <b>D3DKMTSharedPrimaryUnLockNotification</b> after it calls the <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtunlock.md">D3DKMTUnlock</a> function to unlock the GDI shared primary surface.</p>

 ## -requirements
 <table>